Phrenic Nerve Damage Causes and Treatments

 As breathing regulation is the main symptom of phrenic nerve damage, it is crucial that the solution reinstates a normal breathing pattern and enables the subconscious process of breathing.
 When the heart beats irregularly, patients get a pacemaker to normalize the beat.
 A similar concept is used for patients who have phrenic nerve damage.

 Though each patient has an individual set of conditions and treatment plan, those who are eligible may utilize the Avery Diaphragm Pacing System System, the only diaphragm pacing system with full pre-market approval from the USFDA and CE marking privileges under the European Active Implantable Medical Device Directive for both adult and pediatric use.
-It is available for patients with an intact phrenic nerve.
-The pacemaker may be used for patients with phrenic nerve damage from the above causes, as well as those suffering from CCHS, ALS, and diaphragm paralysis.
+The pacemaker may also be used for patients suffering from Central Sleep Apnea (either congenital or acquired), and diaphragm paralysis.

 The pacemaker works by stimulating the phrenic nerve.
-The stimulator is surgically implanted with the surgeon placing an electrode next to the phrenic nerve.
+The stimulator is surgically implanted with the surgeon placing an electrode under the phrenic nerve.
 Patients can receive one or two implants, depending on whether one or both nerves are damaged.
 Next, the surgeon implants a receiver just under the skin.
-The receivers convert the radio waves into stimulating pulses that are sent down the electrodes to the phrenic nerves, causing the diaphragm to contract.
+The receivers convert the radio waves into electrical pulses that are sent down the electrodes to the phrenic nerves, causing the diaphragm to contract.
 The surgery itself is typically performed in less than four hours, and the patient is usually discharged after one or two days.
-Depending on the patient’s presenting symptoms and medical history, it can sometimes be performed in an outpatient setting.
+Depending on the patient’s presenting symptoms and medical history, surgery can sometimes be performed in an outpatient setting, or under monitored (not general) anesthesia.

 The diaphragm pacing system Avery offers has been implanted in over 2,000 patients in countries around the world.
 It is an effective option for patients who need assistance with breathing, arguably one of the most important tasks the body performs.